Continental Micronesia: Startup

-In the early 1980s, the airline started service from Guam to Japan.
+The airline started service from Guam to Japan after New Tokyo International Airport (current Narita) opened in 1978.
 As Continental's share and roles in Air Mike changed, the airline's name became "Continental Air Micronesia."
 Eventually, Continental owned 100% of Air Mike, which at one point provided the only scheduled service directly between Guam and any point in the 50 United States (namely, to/from Honolulu, Hawaii) although other airlines, notably Pan Am, Braniff International and South Pacific Island Airways, had attempted to provide nonstop service between Guam and Honolulu.

 Since May 1987, the company had the contract to provide passenger and cargo service from Honolulu and Guam to the states of Kosrae, Pohnpei, Chuuk and Yap.

 Before being headquartered in Guam, Continental Micronesia was headquartered in Saipan, Northern Mariana Islands.
 As time passed, the airline's Saipan traffic decreased due to the 1986 breakup of the Trust Territory of the Pacific Islands, which was subdivided into smaller political units.
 Because of the breakup, fewer people needed to travel to Saipan, which had been the capital of the trust territory.

 In 1995, Continental Airlines acquired the 9% of the company that it did not already own for $72 million from a group headed by the late Larry Hillblom.